vivekJax/JABSbehvaviorClipper/BoutResults/ANALYSIS_REPORT.md

 **Clustering comparison:**
 The two clustering methods provide complementary perspectives:
-- **Hierarchical clustering:** Identifies 2 broad, well-separated clusters (silhouette: 0.298), suggesting a binary structure in the behavioral space
+- **Hierarchical clustering:** Identifies 3 broad, well-separated clusters (silhouette: 0.256), suggesting a structured structure in the behavioral space
-- **B-SOID:** Identifies 5 finer-grained clusters but with poor separation (silhouette: -0.003) and high noise (44.0%), suggesting a more continuous or multi-modal behavioral space
+- **B-SOID:** Identifies 6 finer-grained clusters but with poor separation (silhouette: -0.029) and high noise (48.9%), suggesting a more continuous or multi-modal behavioral space

 ### 7.2 Biological Interpretation

 **Hierarchical clustering results:**
-The identification of 2 distinct clusters suggests that turn_left behavior may exist in two primary forms:
+The identification of 3 distinct clusters suggests that turn_left behavior may exist in multiple distinct forms:
 1. **Standard variant:** The dominant execution style
-2. Variant form: Distinct execution style, with significantly different feature patterns
+2. Additional variants: Distinct execution styles, with significantly different feature patterns

 **B-SOID results:**
-The identification of 5 clusters with high noise suggests:
+The identification of 6 clusters with high noise suggests:
 1. **Behavioral diversity:** turn_left behavior exhibits substantial variation
-2. **Multiple execution styles:** The 5 clusters may represent distinct ways of performing the behavior
+2. **Multiple execution styles:** The 6 clusters may represent distinct ways of performing the behavior
-3. **Continuous variation:** The high noise ratio (44.0%) suggests that many bouts fall between discrete clusters, indicating a more continuous behavioral space
+3. **Continuous variation:** The high noise ratio (48.9%) suggests that many bouts fall between discrete clusters, indicating a more continuous behavioral space

 **Noise points in B-SOID:**
-The 99 noise points (44.0%) likely represent:
+The 110 noise points (48.9%) likely represent:
 - Transitional behaviors between clusters
 - Unique execution styles that don't form dense groups
 - Ambiguous cases that could belong to multiple clusters